ryan4yin/nix-config/home/base/desktop/editors/README.md

 ## VIM's Cheetsheet

+> Here only record my commonly used keyboard keys, to see a more comprehensive cheetsheet: <https://github.com/rtorr/vim-cheat-sheet>

 Both Emacs-Evil & Neovim are compatible with vim, sothe key-bindings described here are common in both Emacs-Evil, Neovim & vim.

 ### Terminal Related